mhenze-exaring/marp-extended-plugin/README.md

 ### Local Images

-YOu can include local images from your vault.
+You can include local images from your vault.

 Optional sizing: `w:400` (width) or `h:300` (height) in pixels or percentages.